fedes1to/fedes1to/README.md

 - 🔭 I’m currently working on probably something related to a stupid android game
 - 🌱 I’m currently exploring reverse engineering!
-- 📫 How to reach me: just use discord lol (fedesito#0052)
+- 📫 How to reach me: just use discord lol (@fedesito)
 - 👨🏽‍💻 I’m currently a 11th grade student, yeah...

 **Langs**